 Despite its advantages, challenges persist, including unclear payment schedules and invoicing errors that disrupt operations.
 According to BusinessWorld, 20% of projects in the Philippines face delays due to payment disputes and inefficient billing systems.

 If you want to streamline your workflow and speed up payment collection, itโs worth exploring how progress billing can transform your operations.
-Continue reading to learn more, and try the free demo to see how automation can simplify the entire billing process.
+Continue reading to learn more and to see how automation can simplify the entire billing process.

 Table of Contents